 The Nine is the title of Grannan’s film about a marginalized and charismatic community in the Central Valley that struggles to find meaning and moments of grace in a hostile environment.

-There are five monographs of Grannan’s work: Model American, The Westerns, Boulevard, The Ninety Nine and The Nine.
+There are six monographs of Grannan’s work: Model American, The Westerns, Boulevard, The Ninety Nine and The Nine, and Hundreds of Sparrows.
 Her photographs are included in the collections of the Whitney Museum of American Art, The Metropolitan Museum of Art, the Museum of Modern Art, New York, the Guggenheim Museum, New York, the San Francisco Museum of Modern Art, and the Los Angeles County Museum of Art, among others.
 She lives and works in Berkeley, CA.